real-DEAL/Breadcrumb/README.md

 ### HR17:

 ####Morning (on 8th):
+- Code Visualization for Learning
+- 3D Printed Tessel Drone with Oculus
+- AirBnB for Pets

+#### Afternoon (on 8th):
 - Stroll
 - Tinder for Products
 - Are you a robot?
 - Bitcoin Project
-- Code Visualization for Learning
-- 3D Printed Tessel Drone with Oculus
-- AirBnB for Pets

-#### Afternoon (on 8th):
-- Code Visualization for Learning
-- 3D Printed Tessel Drone with Oculus
-- AirBnB for Pets

 ### HR16
 [Feedback Notes](https://docs.google.com/a/hackreactor.com/document/d/1W0Cjn067whhHDloWa52hbAQ3keXzdZ1Aemg1qxncT90/edit#)